zucks/ZucksAdNetworkDocuments/search_ad/search-ad-api-for-simeji-supporting-skadnetwork-2-2.md

       curl -H 'x-api-key:xxxxxxxxxxxxxxxx' 'https://ms.zucksadnetwork.com/web_api/search_ad/simeji/v2?frame_id=xxxxxx'
       ```
     - You could reuse the x-api-key from the previous version.
-- If a campaign supports SKAdNetwork, the field **skadnSignatureUrl*- will be added to the response.
-For Android or
+- If a campaign supports SKAdNetwork, the field **skadnSignatureUrl** will be added to the response of campaign which
+  supported SKAdNetwork.
-  campaigns that do not support SKAdnetwork this field will not exist.
+    - For Android or campaigns that do not support SKAdNetwork this field will not exist.
 - Instructions on how to use this field would be written below.

 #### Example